-Cultivate Urban Rainforest is your go-to garden center and plant shop in Evanston.
+Cultivate Urban Rainforest is your plant shop filled with indoor plants both odd and unusual in Evanston.

-Cultivate often feels more like a conservatory than a plant shop in Evanston.
-We search an ever-expanding list of growers and suppliers to track down the odd and unusual—like carnivorous plants and air plants—as well as the tried and true, like everyone’s favorite perennials.
+We search an ever-expanding list of growers and suppliers to track down plants that are odd and unusual—like carnivorous plants and air plants—as well as the tried and true.
 At Cultivate you’ll see orchids that will surprise you, succulents that will astound you, and rarely seen specimens that will take your breath away.
 We are also excited to offer a selection of house plants that are non-toxic for cats and dogs, as well as terrariums and other enclosures that will help keep plants and companion animals safe from each other.

 At Cultivate, we believe that art and nature belong in both the home and the garden, so our selection of plants, furnishings, and gifts includes items for every indoor and outdoor space you can imagine.
 In addition to high-quality imported and salvaged furniture, we have pots for your indoor and outdoor plants, ferns, vintage prints, 100% organic soil, glassware, gardening books, and so much more.
 We could be your one-stop shop for all things home and garden.
 To get a feel for all that we have to offer, just click here to see a 360-degree virtual tour of the shop on Google.
 Then, hit the road and come on by: Our beautiful oasis is ready to welcome you!